shanethacker/shanethacker.github.io/_posts/2015-07-21-exporting-variables-in-go.md

     	fmt.Println(configuration.apiURL)
     }

 The problem was, whenever I ran the code, I just got blank in the console.
 No error, just blank.
 I went to look at why, and remembered that Go sets variables that start with lowercase to be private to the package, while uppercase variables are public outside of the package.
-(Sort of.)
+This is called Exporting.

 Changing the struct fields to start with uppercase, like so, made everything work.